 The framework described in this document encourages people to measure security throughout their entire development process.
 They can then relate the cost of insecure software to the impact it has on their business, and consequently develop appropriate business decisions (resources) to manage the risk.
-Insecure software has its consequences, but insecure web applications, exposed to millions of users through the Internet are a growing concern.
-Even now, the confidence of customers using the World Wide Web to purchase or cover their needs is decreasing as more and more web applications are exposed to attacks.
-This introduction covers the processes involved in testing web applications:
+Remember: measuring and testing web applications is even more critical than for other software, since web applications are exposed to millions of users through the Internet.